Workforce Development in Southwest Missouri

 Jones says that challenge has existed for some time, which lead JRI to approach the Missouri Division of Workforce Development when the company needed help finding qualified candidates about eight years ago.
 During that process, JRI was asked whether it would consider applicants who had recently left prison.
 JRI agreed, thus expanding the company’s applicant pool and helping it attract great employees.
 “Obviously you’ve got to be somewhat interested in people’s background, but we always understand people have made mistakes,” Jones says.
 “If we can find somebody who wants to work and checks out, we are committed to them, kind of almost regardless of what they’ve done in the past.

 It’s not just the manufacturing sector that’s redoubling recruitment efforts.
-For example, if there’s a career fair happening at a local college, seeing representatives from American National Property And Casualty Company in attendance is practically guaranteed.
+For example, if there’s a career fair happening at a local college, seeing representatives from American National* in attendance is practically guaranteed.
 That’s because the company takes full advantage of its proximity to regional universities to maintain a talent pipeline for its Springfield corporate center, particularly for entry-level positions.
-“We just have better luck in this area with the entry-level market because it is so saturated with colleges,” says Megan Trower, who leads American National’s talent management department.
+“We just have better luck in this area with the entry-level market because it is so saturated with colleges,” says Megan Trower, manager of talent management at American National.

 American National recruits much of that talent through a dynamic paid internship program with the goal of finding positions for interns within the company after they graduate.
 As career development trainees, participants gain valuable experience while contributing to the company alongside current staff in key capacities, such as assisting with underwriting or working in American National’s Client Service Center.